My Dear Miss Aldrich

-My Dear Miss Aldrich is a 1937 low-budget comedy film starring Maureen O'Sullivan, Walter Pidgeon, and Edna May Oliver about a young woman who inherits a New York City newspaper and decides to become a reporter rather than a publisher.
+My Dear Miss Aldrich is a 1937 American comedy drama film directed by George B. Seitz and starring Maureen O'Sullivan, Walter Pidgeon, and Edna May Oliver about a young woman who inherits a New York City newspaper and decides to become a reporter rather than a publisher.

 Plot

-Martha Aldrich (O'Sullivan) is a young woman from Nebraska who inherits a New York City newspaper from a distant relative.
-She's accompanied to New York by her aunt, Mrs. Lou Atherton (Oliver).
-Editor Ken Morley (Pidgeon), whose Globe-Leader newspaper is in hot competition with the Chronicle, refuses to hire a woman as a journalist.
+Martha Aldrich is a young woman from Nebraska who inherits a New York City newspaper from a distant relative.
+She's accompanied to New York by her aunt, Mrs. Lou Atherton.
+Editor Ken Morley, whose Globe-Leader newspaper is in hot competition with the Chronicle, refuses to hire a woman as a journalist.
 But as owner, Aldrich demands to be hired and is.
 She quickly scoops the male staff on a royal birth.
 But when she keeps a society friend's wedding a secret, Morley fires her.
-Determined to win her job back, Aldrich spies on industrialist Talbot (Walter Kingsford) and trade union leader Sinclair (Paul Harvey) as they secretly negotiate a new collective bargaining agreement.
-Believing Aldrich has been kidnapped, Morley and Mrs. Atherton track her down as Mrs. Sinclair (Janet Beecher) tries to foil Aldrich's schemes in order to protect her husband.
+Determined to win her job back, Aldrich spies on industrialist Talbot and trade union leader Sinclair as they secretly negotiate a new collective bargaining agreement.
+Believing Aldrich has been kidnapped, Morley and Mrs. Atherton track her down as Mrs. Sinclair tries to foil Aldrich's schemes in order to protect her husband.
 Aldrich gets her scoop, wins back her job, and marries Morley—who has fallen in love with her.